The how and why of understanding yourself better using your dream journal (Part 5/7)

 It’s fundamental.
 It’s goal-setting.
 Be the best.

-However, when you’re goal-setting, you’ve got to make sure you’re setting the right goal.
+However, when you’re goal-setting, you’ve got to ensure you’re setting the right goal.
 However, the endpoint of the goal doesn’t always get at what’s the most important aspects of life.
 When you can get at what really is most important, however, you can uncover value.

 What are you supposed to do about this if you care about uncovering the truth and want to keep growing?